stzn/TIL/SwiftStructAndClass/README.md

 ### Allocation

+#### Global

+- Allocated and initialized when the program is loaded
+- This isn’t free, but it’s close to it.
+- It only works for specific patterns(e.g. global variables and static member variables) with a fixed amount of memory that will live for the entire duration of the program.

 #### Stack

 - Really simple data structure
 - Push onto the end of the stack and pop off the end of the stack
 - Because it can only ever be added or removed to the end of the stack, push and pop can be implemented just by keeping a pointer to the end of the stack
+- It only works in certain patterns(e.g. local variable).
+- The memory has to be scoped: there has to be a point in the current function where we’re guaranteed that there will be no more uses of that memory.

 #### Heap